jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Oh, making type unsettable at run time can be considered a form of genericity.
 Maybe I should even rename the other type genericity I mentioned.
 It might be called object-type genericity.
 Well... settability can also be called variable and constant.

-See to it you mention that an explicit type does not fix the type permanently unless you make the Type Set of the symbol Runtime Inaccessible.
+See to it you mention that an explicit type might not fix the type permanently unless you make the Type Set of the symbol Runtime Inaccessible.
 Oh, haven’t covered access control in detail yet, but that’s not a problem really.

 Before going into